B'Day: Background and development

-Between March 2002 and March 2003, Beyoncé had productive studio sessions while recording her debut solo studio album Dangerously in Love, recording up to 45 songs.
-After the release of Dangerously in Love in June 2003, Beyoncé had planned to produce a follow-up album using several of the leftover tracks.
-However, on January 7, 2004, a spokesperson for her record label Columbia Records announced that Beyoncé had put her plans on hold in order to concentrate on the recording of Destiny Fulfilled, the final studio album by Destiny's Child, and to sing "The Star-Spangled Banner" at the Super Bowl XXXVIII in Houston, Texas, which was a childhood dream of hers.
+Between March 2002 and March 2003, Beyoncé recorded up to 45 songs during prolific studio sessions for her debut solo album, Dangerously in Love.
+After the release of Dangerously in Love in June 2003, Beyoncé planned to produce a follow-up album using several of the leftover tracks.
+However, on January 7, 2004, a spokesperson for her record label Columbia Records announced that Beyoncé had put her plans on hold to concentrate on the recording of Destiny Fulfilled, the final studio album by Destiny's Child, and to sing "The Star-Spangled Banner" at Super Bowl XXXVIII in Houston, Texas, which was a childhood dream.
 Furthermore, she starred as Xania in the 2006 comedy-mystery film The Pink Panther, which was filmed in 2004.
-She also spent the following two years promoting Destiny Fulfilled and Destiny's Child's first greatest hits album #1's (2005), embarking on their final world tour Destiny Fulfilled... and Lovin' It; the group would disband in 2006.
+She also spent the following two years promoting Destiny Fulfilled and Destiny's Child's first greatest hits album #1's (2005), embarking on their final world tour, Destiny Fulfilled... and Lovin' It; the group disbanded in 2006.

-Beyoncé originally recorded "Check on It" for The Pink Panther soundtrack; although its soundtrack inclusion was cancelled, it was released as the second single from #1's in December 2005 and became Beyoncé's third solo US Billboard Hot 100 number-one single, later appearing as a bonus track on the international editions of B'Day.
-In late 2005, Beyoncé decided to postpone the recording of her second studio album because she had landed the lead role in Dreamgirls, a film adaptation of the Tony Award-winning Broadway musical of the same name (1981).
-As she wanted to focus on one project at a time, Beyoncé decided to wait until the film was completed before returning to the recording studio.
+Beyoncé originally recorded "Check on It" for The Pink Panther soundtrack; although it was not included on the soundtrack, it was released as the second single from #1's in December 2005 and became Beyoncé's third solo US Billboard Hot 100 number-one single, later appearing as a bonus track on the international editions of B'Day.
+In late 2005, Beyoncé postponed recording her second studio album after landing the lead role in Dreamgirls, a film adaptation of the 1981 Tony Award-winning Broadway musical of the same name.
+Because she wanted to focus on one project at a time, Beyoncé waited until the film was completed before returning to the recording studio.
 Beyoncé later told Billboard: "I'm not going to write for the album until I finish doing the movie."